fgrazi/crypthru/README.md

 Supposing that Tarzan has multiple private keys (from time to time he works as Zorro too) asking him to supply each time its private ID or key file path would be tedious, and irritating Tarzan can be dangerous.
-So CT uses the following algorithm to guess the private key to use:
+So Crypthru uses the following algorithm to guess the private key to use:

 If you specify a private key id (-private-id switch), them  this one is used, otherwise if there is